sampsyo/cs6120/content/blog/2019-09-25-making-function-calls-work.md

 title = "Bril()"
 extra.author = "Gautam Mekkat, Eashan Garg, and Sameer Lal" extra.bio = """
+Gautam Mekkat is a senior undergraduate studying CS and ECE.
+Eashan Garg is a senior undergraduate studying CS and English.
+Sameer Lal is a CS M.Eng student.
+He studied ECE as an undergraduate.
 """
 +++

-## Bril()

 ### Goal
 Our goal for this project was to make function calls work.
-Functions reduce code duplication and allow programmers to abstract away common functionality.
-This simplifies the development and improves the readability of complex programs.
 To make functions even more useful, we introduce function parameters, return types, optional type annotations for parameters, nested function definitions, and a simple module system.
 We also offer the option to pass command-line arguments to the main function.

 ### Design